Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

-To further evaluate LIA on the data with large variations, we use the three categories from the large-scale LSUN database~\citep{LSUN15}, i.e. cat, car, and bedroom.
-For each category, the 0.1 million images are selected by ranking algorithm~\citep{Zhou:2003} from the first 0.5 million images in the dataset.
-Each cat and bedroom images are resized to be $128\times 128$ and the size of the car image is $128\times 96$ for training.
-We take subsets because it does not take too long for training to converge while still maintains the data complexity.
-These subsets will be made available for evaluation.
+\textbf{LSUN Database.} We further conduct experiments on the LSUN dataset to demonstrate the generalization of LIA regarding the inference ability.
 Figure~\ref{fig:reconstruction-lsun} shows that the reconstructed objects by LIA faithfully maintain the semantics as well as the appearance of the original ones.
-For example, the cats' whiskers are recovered, indicating that LIA is able to recover very detailed information.
-We can see that LIA significantly improves the reconstruction quality.
-The improvement mainly comes from the two-stage training of LIA.
-The decoder trained with adversarial learning guarantees that the generated images are photo-realistic.
-The encoder deterministically trained with perceptual and adversarial losses ensures that latent feature vectors can be obtained more precisely.
-This two-stage training is enabled by the design that the invertible network detachs the encoder and decoder, thus avoiding the optimization of the posterior probability when learning the encoder.
-Figure~\ref{fig:interpolation-lsun} shows the interpolation results on those reconstructed objects.
-We can see that the objects are smoothly deformed and the photo-realistic effect is well preserved during deformation.
-The experimental results on FFHQ and LSUN databases verify that the symmetric design of the invertible network and the two-stage training successfully handles the issue of GAN inference.
+For example, the lights in the bedroom are preserved, and the cats' whiskers are recovered, indicating that LIA is able to recover very detailed information.
+The experimental results on FFHQ and LSUN databases verify that the symmetric design of the invertible network and the two-stage training successfully handles the issue of GAN inference, which facilitates us to complete various downstream tasks.